vigneshavm/Interview-questions/JS Q.md

 #### **WebSocket API**

-The **WebSocket API** provides a way to open a two-way interactive communication session between the user's browser and a server.
-This allows for real-time communication, such as chat applications or live updates, by maintaining a persistent connection.
+- The **WebSocket API** provides a way to open a **two-way interactive communication session between the user's browser and a server**.
+- This allows for real-time communication, such as chat applications or live updates, by maintaining a persistent connection.
 - WebSockets are different from HTTP requests because once the connection is established, it remains open, and both the client and server can send messages anytime.

 **Example**: